Wake County Public School System

 The Wake County Public School System (WCPSS) is a public school district located in Wake County, North Carolina.
-With 157,673 students in average daily membership and 194 schools as of the 2021–2022 school year, it is the largest public school district in North Carolina and 14th-largest in the United States as of 2016.
+With 159,995 students in average daily membership and 198 schools as of the 2023–24 school year, it is the largest public school district in North Carolina and 14th-largest in the United States as of 2016.

+To see the list of schools and their statistics, see List of schools in the Wake County Public School System.